pablosnt/rekono-cli/README.md

 # <p align="center"><img src="assets/logo-black.png" width="500"/></p>

-This is a Command Line Interface to manage the [Rekono](https://github.com/pablosnt/rekono) environment.
+This is a Command Line Interface to manage the [Rekono](https://github.com/pablosnt/rekono) platform:

+- Make HTTP requests to the Rekono API REST
+- Installation of Rekono in personal Linux environments
+- Management of the Rekono services in personal Linux environments

 ## Usage